GitHub-Insight-ANZ-Lab/copilot-challenge-minimal-api-csharp/README.md

 In exercise 3, we have created a few endpoints in the `Program.cs` file.
 Now let's refactor the code to make it more readable and maintainable by moving those endpoints into separate files.
 With the `Program.cs` file open, ask Copilot using the chat feature how to refactor those endpoints into separate files.

+Copilot probably suggests manually calling each endpoints `Map` extension method in the `Program.cs` file.
+Use Copilot to create a generic method that will automatically call the `Map` extension method to map each endpoint.

 > **_NOTE:_** You can use the `@workspaces` command to give Copilot the context of the structure of the whole repo.

 ### Exercise 6: Building more integrations